Manoug Manougian

-Manoug Manougian is an Armenian scientist, professor, and considered the father of the Lebanese space program.
-Manougian was born on April 29, 1935 in Jerusalem.
+Manoug Manougian (April 29, 1935 – May 7, 2024) was an Armenian scientist and academic who was considered to be the father of the Lebanese space program.
+Manougian was born on April 29, 1935, in Jerusalem.
+He died on March 27, 2024, in Tampa, Florida.
 He came to the United States in 1956.
 His parents are Nishan and Sirpouhi Manougian.

-Personal life and education
+Background

 Manougian grew up in Jerusalem and was educated at St. George's School, Jerusalem.

 Manougian won a scholarship to the University of Texas, and he graduated in 1960 with a major in math.
 Right away, Haigazian College in Beirut was glad to offer him a job teaching both math and physics.
 The college also made him the faculty advisor for the science club.